-- Optional: toast points, puff pastry shells, salad greens, rice, or croutons
+Toast points, puff pastry shells, salad greens, rice, or croutons, optional

-- Mince the garlic and green onion.
-Add them to the skillet and cook for about 3 minutes.
-Do not let the garlic brown.
+Add garlic and green onion to skillet and cook for about 3 minutes.
+Do not let garlic brown.
 Stir frequently.

-- Add the crabmeat to the skillet and toss with the garlic and green onion.
+Add crabmeat to skillet and toss with garlic and green onion.
 Cook while stirring gently until thoroughly heated.

-- Sprinkle the crabmeat mixture with the chopped chives and parsley.
-Drizzle with the lemon juice.
+Sprinkle crabmeat mixture with chopped chives and parsley.
+Drizzle with lemon juice.

-- Serve the crabmeat sauté on a salad or fresh greens, on toast points or baked puff pastry shells, or spoon it over hot cooked rice.
+Serve crabmeat sauté on a salad or fresh greens, on toast points or baked puff pastry shells, or spoon it over hot cooked rice.

 - Unless you buy fresh crabs, you'll most likely use pasteurized crabmeat, which comes in sealed containers.
 Always check the "best by" date when you buy pasteurized crabmeat.
 Pasteurization simply means that the crabmeat has been heated and cooled using a special process to destroy any harmful pathogens.
-Pasteurized crabmeat has a long shelf, but it must be kept refrigerated, preferably 39 F or lower.
+Pasteurized crabmeat has a long shelf, but it must be kept refrigerated.
 Once it has been opened, however, it should be eaten within 2 days.
 If the crabmeat has been cooked, refrigerate leftovers and eat within 3 days.

 - The price of the crabmeat depends on the grade.
 Jumbo lump is the most expensive grade, with lump, special, and claw following with lower price points.